 Federal Work Study and campus employment wages are not credited to a student's account.
 If the student is awarded Federal Work Study or campus employment, the student must work to earn the award.
 A student's earnings are dependent on the number of hours the student works.

 Students are paid every two weeks.
-A paycheck may be deposited to a student's bank account or sent directly to the student.
-(NOTE: Students may use their campus employment earnings to cover books, supplies and personal expenses.
-If a student wishes to use earnings to pay his/her bill, arrangements must be made in advance with the Business Office.)
+A paycheck is deposited to a student's bank account.
+Students may use their campus employment earnings to cover books, supplies and personal expenses.
+If a student wishes to use earnings to pay his/her bill, arrangements must be made in advance with the Business Office.

 If a student is offered and accepts a Federal Perkins Loan, one-third of the loan is credited directly to the student's account each term.